 To help you better understand where the stock market is going and how certain investments may perform, consider talking to an investment expert, like a financial advisor.

 When to Choose Your Mortgage

 The best argument for paying down your mortgage, then, is predictability.
 You know exactly how much you’ll save, whereas investing in the market is not a sure money-maker.

 There’s also an incentive to pay down your mortgage if your rate is particularly high.
-The further above that 4.5% average your mortgage is, the better the case for paying it down.
+The further above the average your mortgage rate is, the better the case for paying it down.
 And if you have an adjustable rate mortgage, then paying down your mortgage helps blunt the impact of future rate increases.